crazyramirez/Tico_Scroll_Navigation/readme.md

 <b><span>&#10003;</span>
 Main Code</b>
 - Everything is in main.js and navigation.js in js folder.
+- In main.js you must define the main variables
+- The position is linked with "scroll-sections"
+- The number of sections must correspond to the number of scrollSteps
+- In navigation.js there is a function checkPositionForDIVS(); which lets you know the current scrollPosition
-- Very simple, take a look and I hope you enjoy it
+- Play, share it, take a look and I hope you enjoy it
 <br>

 <b><span>&#10003;</span>